Work towards a better credit score with Equifax

 - Use these new accounts in moderation.
 Make payments that are more than the minimum and stay well within your credit limit to demonstrate that you can manage your credit.
 Lenders with more lenient eligibility requirements typically charge higher interest rates so ensure you pay in full every month to avoid interest charges.

 - Register on the electoral roll with your current address.
-Lenders will typically regard this more positively.
+Being registered at an address for a long time can indicate financial stability.
 The electoral roll is also used by organisations for identity checks – to confirm you live where you say.